In order to participate in the Summer 2023 REU Program, applicants must be:

 Students must be enrolled in a science, mathematics, or engineering-based curriculum that includes introductory biology, chemistry, and calculus are especially.
 Rising seniors are generally given priority consideration, yet as our Alumni section shows, juniors and sophomores also are very competitive in securing spots in our REU!
 Experience in programming is recommended, but not required.
 Women, underrepresented minorities, and military veterans are especially encouraged to apply.

 Applicants must complete an online application form that includes: basic information about you, a resume, an unofficial transcript, some short essays that address the motivation for the program and what you hope to get out of the experience, and two references (preferably academic or supervisory, rather than “community” letters), all to be submitted electronically.
 We use the NSF REU Common Application "ETAP."
 This is a common application portal for many NSF-sponsored REU programs across the country.

 The website will ask you to create a user account.
 When your account is created, follow the steps provided on the website to complete the common application.
 Make sure to select UVA's "Multi-Scale Systems Bioengineering" when selecting the Site to which you want to apply.

 Dates and Deadlines

-Introductory “boot camp” short course on systems bioengineering modeling basics.
-Weekly workshops on ethics and professional development.
+Introductory “boot camp” short course on systems bioengineering modeling basics and weekly workshops on ethics and professional development

 Also see our FAQs below.
 If you have any questions, please contact: